SkafteNicki/dtu_mlops/s5_continuous_x/M16_continuous_machine_learning.md

 > Note 2021 version: This exercise is not mandatory and you should only do it if you really feel like it.
   Consider checking out M27 (under the extra modules) on Pre-commit instead.

-The continues X we have looked at until now is what we can consider "classical" continues integration.
+The continuous X we have looked at until now is what we can consider "classical" continuous integration.
-We are now gonna change gear and look at **continues machine learning**.
+We are now gonna change gear and look at **continuous machine learning**.
 As the name may suggest we are now focusing on automatizing actual machine learning processes (compared to automatizing unit testing).
 The automatization we are going to look at here is reporting of model performance whenever we push changes to our github repository.